TestingResearchIllinois/dependent-tests-scripts/public/README.md

 - ```lib-results``` directory containing the results of the three steps.
 Specifically, the directory contains
   - ```PRIORITIZATION-ORIG-LIB-STATEMENT-RELATIVE-CONTAINS_DT-GIVEN_TD-true.txt``` contains the results of each test, the order the tests ran, and number of dependent tests observed in the enhanced T2 algorithm
   - ```prio-DT_LIST-lib-statement-relative.txt``` contains the computed dependencies used to enhance the T2 algorithm
+  - ```PRIORITIZATION-ORIG-LIB-STATEMENT-RELATIVE-CONTAINS_DT-OMITTED_TD-true.txt``` contains the results of each test, the order the tests ran, and number of dependent tests observed in the unenhanced T2 algorithm
   - ```lib-orig-order``` contains the original order used.
 When running this order, all tests are observed to have passed
   - ```lib-ignore-order``` contains the tests that failed in the original order and are ignored for the algorithms
   - ```lib-orig-time.txt``` contains the time each test took to run in the original order